uservoice/uservoice-csharp/README.md

 1. Go to TOOLS -> Library Package Manager -> Manage NuGet Packages.
 1. In the opening dialog, select Online from the left menu and click All.
 1. Search for UserVoice and press enter.
-1. Select the one with "C# library fro UserVoice API Connections"
+1. Select the one with "C# library for UserVoice API Connections"

 or Just type ``Install-Package UserVoice`` in Nuget Console of Visual Studio.